 For families of staff who recently passed away, support was found at PBSP.

-Peer Support held a toy drive for the family of fallen Correctional Lieutenant G. Ramey, providing the entire family with gifts and gift cards during a tough holiday season.
+Peer Support held a toy drive for the family of fallen Correctional Lt.
+G. Ramey, providing the entire family with gifts and gift cards during a tough holiday season.
 PBSP Cares and the local CCPOA Chapter helped raise $12,000 for the Ramey family.
 Also, Smith River Fire Department helped deliver gifts to the Ramey family.

-PBSP Cares also provided financial support for the December 11 Celebration of Life for James “Jim” Loftin, who worked as a carpenter at the prison for 10 years.
+PBSP Cares also provided financial support for the Dec.
+11 Celebration of Life for James “Jim” Loftin, who worked as a carpenter at the prison for 10 years.
 The Crescent City native passed away November 24.
 Loftin was survived by his wife Tammy of 39 years, two sons and three grandchildren.

 Warden Jim Robertson said he was very pleased with all that has been done, and with all that will be provided to our community.